Utah Politics: These Women Are Part Of A Democratic Candidate Wave In The Conservative State

 “Because of my advocacy work and the work I am doing with health care, it helped expand my mind and my thinking,” Brown said.
 “I’ve felt for me that I need to step outside of my family and my church community and my neighborhood community to serve more people.”

-Cheryl Nunn is a bit of a political veteran, but that in no way keeps her from being disgusted with President Donald Trump, who “continue(s) to erode our moral values and damage our country, environmental and consumer (protection) regulations,” she said.
+Cheryl Nunn is a bit of a political veteran, but that in no way keeps her from being disgusted with President Donald Trump, who “continue[s] to erode our moral values and damage our country, environmental and consumer [protection] regulations,” she said.

-Brown and Nunn spoke further with The Inquisitr about many other reasons for running as part of the Democratic-candidate wave in a state that has been deep red following the Roe v.
+Brown and Nunn spoke further with the Inquisitr about many other reasons for running as part of the Democratic candidate wave in a state that has been deep red following the Roe v.
 Wade Supreme Court decision on abortion.

 “I’m really excited because it seems like the political landscape in Utah is changing,” Brown said.